Lay3rLabs/climb/README.md

 The easiest way to get a feel for the library is to check the cargo docs.
 As of right now, this isn't published anywhere, so just run `cargo doc --open`

+## Wasm compatibility

+It works in browsers, including gRPC (over gRPC-web) - just enable the `web` feature

 ## Prelude

 Most of the types are re-exported in the prelude and can be used via the line-liner: